crsnbogdan/TOP-Battleship/README.md

 TO DO:
 - add special CSS styling for both hit board pieces, and ship pieces
-- create a module that is shown when the game is over that displays the winner
 - update tests
 - create mocks for tests
 - build UI